ian-a-beard/ian-a-beard.github.io/_posts/2024-07-06-colorado14ers.md

 On the way back down my cousin and I "glissaded," which is where you slide down the mountain snow with your butt on the ground, kind of like sledding.
 The snow was tough, and it made my butt hurt quickly so I opted to go back on foot.
 Once we got past the rock scramble which led to the summit, I started playing music out of the speakers of my phone again.
 I played The Smiths, Pink Floyd, Fleetwood Mac, Steely Dan, and some 80s Europop favorites of mine.
 I was feeling fabulous at this point, and thought I had escaped any looming threats of altitude sickness.

 Unfortunately, by the time we got back to the car I was suffering a splitting headache, and I didn't feel right for the rest of the day.
 By the evening it subsided, and I spent a joyful evening playing cards with my family.
-I was too excited to sleep that night.
+I was too excited to sleep that night since I was solving a riddle that had stumped me for over a week.
 It was lucky I had a few days to recover before my next 14er.

 ### Humboldt Peak
 The next peak was Humboldt Peak, a "class II" 14er.
 Quandary Peak was a "class I" 14er, which are the easiest kind.
 The class numbers increase with respect to the hikes difficulty, which is measured by a variety of criteria including the length of the hike and exposure (i.e. the possibility of falling to your death).